-In 2019, the ECJ ruled that the Working Time Directive (WTD) required employers to have a system in place to measure the daily working time of all workers.
+In 2019, the Court of Justice of the European Union (CJEU) in Federación de Servicios de Comisiones Obreras (CCOO) v Deutsche Bank SAE, Case C-55/18 ruled that Directive 2003/88/EC, the Working Time Directive (WTD) required employers to have a system in place to measure the daily working time of all workers.
 Importantly, that system had to go beyond merely recording overtime hours or drawing upon other sources of information which could be pieced together to identify daily working hours.
 The system of recording daily hours had to be objective, reliable and accessible.

-The consultation says the Government believes that this requirement is "disproportionate" and "damaging to relationships between employers and their workers" (although it is not said exactly how it is damaging).
-The Government wishes to legislate to clarify that businesses do not have to keep a record of daily working hours of their workers.
+The consultation says the government believes that this requirement is 'disproportionate' and 'damaging to relationships between employers and their workers' (although it is not said exactly how it is damaging).
+The government wishes to legislate to clarify that businesses do not have to keep a record of daily working hours of their workers.

-In fact, the Working Time Regulations 1998 (WTR) (which implement the WTD) only require employers to keep adequate records to show whether the weekly working time limits (and night work limits) are being complied with.
-Currently, there is no requirement in the WTR to record daily or weekly rest breaks, or the actual number of hours worked overall each day.
-Therefore, the proposal does not involve removing anything from the WTR, rather it would mean adding a new provision stating that such records are not required.
+In fact, the Working Time Regulations 1998 (WTR 1998), SI 1998/1833 (which implement the WTD) only require employers to keep adequate records to show whether the weekly working time limits (and night work limits) are being complied with.
+Currently, there is no requirement in the WTR 1998 to record daily or weekly rest breaks, or the actual number of hours worked overall each day.
+Therefore, the proposal does not involve removing anything from the WTR 1998, rather it would mean adding a new provision stating that such records are not required.

-Technically speaking, employers should have complied with the daily working time record-keeping obligation following the

-ECJ's decision.
-Yet we suspect that many employers would not even have been aware of the ECJ's ruling and, even if they had been, would not have put in place such a system without it being required expressly by the WTR.
+Technically speaking, employers should have complied with the daily working time record-keeping obligation following the CJEU's decision.
+Yet we suspect that many employers would not even have been aware of the CJEU's ruling and, even if they had been, would not have put in place such a system without it being required expressly by the WTR 1998.
 In conclusion, this reform is unlikely to make much difference in the real world to the way that the majority of employers are managing their working time records.